Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) Show a personal calendar of 'Events' submitted.
  #) Let the User submit 'Events' on the calendar to plan his/her future appointments.
  #) Notify the User when the 'Event' is about to start and she/he needs to leave to be in time to the 'Event Meeting Location'.
- #) Let the User to create 'Flexible Event' for everyday short and low priority appointments.
+ #) Let the User to create 'Flexible Event' with a flexible time.

 ------------------------------